What are the most spectacular roads in Spain?

 Lago de Urdiceto is a high mountain reservoir at an elevation of 2,380 m (7,808 ft) above sea level, located in the province of Huesca in Spain.
 It’s one of the highest roads in the country.

-Collado El Gavilán is a high mountain pass at an elevation of 1.517m (4,977ft) above sea level, located in the province of Teruel, in Spain.
+The Collado El Gavilán is a high mountain pass reaching an elevation of 1,517m (4,977ft) above sea level, located in the Sierra de Javalambre of Teruel province, Spain.
+The pass is a key logistical point on the TE-V-6006 road, connecting the municipalities of Camarena de la Sierra and La Puebla de Valverde.

 Los Pelaos is a high mountain peak at an elevation of 1,873m (6,145ft) above sea level, located in the Spanish province of Granada.
 The climb is extremely challenging, with sections reaching gradients of up to 17%.
 It’s an old, narrow road filled with potholes and features 13 hairpin turns.